musab-mahad/Kasmaal-Program/README.md

 ---

 **4. Payment and Refund Policies**
 - **Refund Policy**: The registration fee is non-refundable.
-If you fail to attend or complete the program, no refunds will be issued for the monthly fees.
+If you fail to attend or complete the program, no refunds will be issued for the monthly payments.
 - **Late Payment**: Participants are expected to pay the monthly fee on time.
 If the payment is delayed, access to the program may be restricted until payment is received.
 - **Payment Methods**: Payments must be made via the Waafi Number **252619690193** only.
 Other payment methods or accounts will not be accepted.